nuprl/TypeWhich/README.md

     interesting enough to be in the
     <span class="smallcaps">TypeWhich</span> benchmark suite

-9.  `grift_inference.sh`: Evaluation tool for grift benchmarks which compares if types produced are exactly the same as the static types provided in the suite
+9.  `grift_inference.sh`: Evaluation tool for Grift benchmarks which compares if types produced are exactly the same as the static types provided in the suite